If you figured you were going to have to cough up a thousand dollars to get a high-quality microphone, think again.

 The AKG P220 is both affordable and versatile in terms of what you can use it for.
 You’ll be able to use this microphone in the studio or even live on-stage.

 Although many musicians figure they’ll need to spend thousands of dollars on a microphone, the AKG P220 is enough to prove otherwise.
-For a budget mic, it offers high-quality sound for a high-quality recording experience, especially when recording vocals and guitar.
+For a budget mic, it offers high-quality sound for a high-quality recording experience, especially when recording guitar with a computer simultaneously.
 Its two main settings — the bass roll-off and being able to cut off the signal at 20 decibels — are both useful in terms of having control over your sound.

 - The sound quality that comes from the P220 is impressive enough to blow you away.

 - The sound is also generally more warm than other mics, which comes in handy.

 - Its two main settings give the musician more control over the sound produced.

 - It’s simple enough that even newbies to the music scene can use one successfully,

 - It doesn’t come with an XLR cable, so you’ll have to buy that separately.

 - The AKG P220 also doesn’t include a mic stand, so you might need to find one of those.

 If you’re looking for a decent, large-diaphragm studio condenser mic, the Samson C01 might be the one for you.
 It’s simple, easy to use, durable, and of course, it sounds great.
 The C01 works well with a plethora of musicians, from vocalists to guitarists to drummers and cellists.